Nicclassy/Autogrator/README.md

 at https://entra.microsoft.com.
 You do not need to include a Redirect URI

 2. Once you have created your application, note its Client ID (which is also known as its Application ID) and its Tenant ID (also known as its Directory ID).
-You will need these values later to store in the `.env` file
+You will need these values later to store in your `.env` file

 3. Create a new 'Client Secret' for your app registration by navigating to the 'Certificates & secrets' menu, and note the value as you will need it later